SEZ should be your first point of contact for any concerns or support needs. You can email them at firstname.lastname@example.org

-Campus will be open in time for the start of the new academic year in September, with Freshers Week taking place on September 14 and start of term 1 Teaching beginning September 21.
-Some buildings may possibly open before that, depending on our own progress and the picture on a national level.
+Campus will be open in time for the start of the new academic year in September, with Freshers Week taking place on September 14 and start of Term 1 teaching beginning September 21.
+Teaching will be a blended mix of online and on-campus sessions, and students should come to campus for their face-to-face sessions, if they are able to travel.
+There will be more detail on individual programme timetables closer to the start of Term 1.
+The Library will be open for the start of Term 1 at the latest, with new access arrangements in place.
 We will be in touch with regular updates.
 Please continue to check your email and the Community Update newsletter.

 We will soon be putting all students into Microsoft Teams chat groups based on their programme and year of study, to help kick off some virtual introductions.
 There will also be a series of activities around Freshers' Week and plenty of other ways to connect across the year.
 If you have concerns about staying in touch with your classmates speak to the Support Enquiry Zone or the Students' Association.

-We are aiming to have the Library open as early as we possibly can this summer.
+We are aiming to have the Library open as early as we possibly can this summer, and it will certainly be operating for the start of Term 1.
 There will be different access arrangements in place and new social distancing measures for your safety.
 We will be back in touch as soon as we can with further details.

 We are currently working on how the Gym might be operated safely and within national guidelines.
 We will be back in touch with more detail as soon as we can.